Token Based Authentication

 Response Body Parameters

-Indicates whether the token generation was successful (true or false).
+Indicates Success whether the token generation was successful.

 Contains the access token details.